-- 1-Friday.
-Classes begin. - 2-Saturday, 8:30-11:30.
-Special registration for teachers. - 4-5-Monday and Tuesday, 7-9:30 p.m.
-Registration for night classes. - 5-Tuesday.
+- 2-Monday.
+Freshman convocation and guidance tests.\ - Magoffin Auditorium, 8:30 a.m. - 2, 3-Monday and Tuesday.
+7-9:30 p.m.
+Registration for night classes.
+A student must register for classes which meet 4:30 p.m. or later at this registration. - 3-Tuesday.
 Condition, postponed, and advanced standing examinations.
-Approved petition forms must be in the Office of the Registrar four days in advance. - 11-Monday.
-Last day of registration for Spring Semester.
+Approved petition forms must be in the Office of the Registrar 4 days in advance. - 4, 5, 6-Wednesday, Thursday, Friday.
+Registration for day students. - 7-Saturday, 8:30-11:30.
+Late Registration.
+Registration closes for the spring semester. - 9-Monday.
+All classes begin. - 12-Thursday.
+Last day for adding courses and transferring sections.